Pratul Bagri, February 17, 2015

-“We do not believe in charity, the clothes will be used by my son, then by his younger sibling.
-After that I will use them to make clothes for the family dog, and finally the clothes will be used as pocha,” Monishaa explained her logic.
+She further said: “We do not believe in charity.
+The clothes will be used by my son, then by his next sibling.
+After that, I will use them to make clothes for the family dog, and finally the clothes will be used as pocha (rag).”

-Sahil says he is tired of using the age old “I am just not in the mood” formula to neutralize sexual advances.
-“I am not a baby-making machine, she should stop looking at me like a sex object,” Sahil added.
+The husband, Sahil Sarabhai, is not pleased.
+He has called it a ploy to have sex.
+“I am not a baby-making machine, she should stop looking at me like a sex object,” he said.

-Meanwhile, Monishaa’s dharna and her commitment to uphold the “cheap” Indian mentality has moved middle class women to tears.
-Many have flocked to the dharna site to show their support.
-Most notable among them is Mrs. Rani, mother of a cricket team.
+The woman’s dharna and her commitment to uphold the cheap Indian mentality has moved middle-class women to tears.
+Many have flocked to her colony to show their support.
+One of them, Rani Ahuja, is the mother of a cricket team, and talked to us.